20steps/alexa/README.md

 This is the backend of the "20steps" Alexa skill - the skill aims to support developers, system administrators and marketers.

-Furthermore this project is a demonstration of the capabilities of the RAD platform Bricks by 20steps and used to enhance my skillset ,-)
+Furthermore this project is a demonstration of the capabilities of the RAD platform Bricks by 20steps and used to enhance my skillset.

 Current capabilitites:
 * Possiblity to ask UptimeRobot.com for detailed system status of your services